Far Cotton: History

 Far Cotton was first recorded in 1196 under the name Cotes.
 That name derived from the Old English "Cot" meaning a cottage or hut, Cotes being a plural form.
 Cotton derives from the same word and is also plural and thus meant "cottages" or "huts."
-Historically Far Cotton was a hamlet in the parish and urban district of Hardingstone.
+Historically Far Cotton was a hamlet in the parish of Hardingstone.
 It expanded with the arrival of the Northampton and Peterborough Railway, opened in 1845.
 The original line, on which Northampton Bridge Street railway station was situated, was entirely south of the Nene while the medieval town was north of the river.

 St Mary's Church was built in Towcester Road in 1885 to the design of Matthew Holding.